Veritasdataservices/PBJ_Daily_Nurse_Staffing_Q2_2024/README.md

 # NATIONAL STAFFING LEVELS

 ### **1. What is the national average amount of nursing care each resident receives per day?**
-(We will calculate the Hours Per Resident Day — HPRD — for RN, LPN, CNA, and Total.)
+(We will calculate the Hours Per Resident Day-HPRD for RN, LPN, CNA, and Total.)

 ### **2. How are staffing levels distributed across all nursing homes nationwide?**
 (Are most facilities low, average, or high in the amount of care they provide?)